frlan/partuniverse/README.md

 -------

 Being inside the virtual environment, go into the folder where you have checked out the sources.
-Within the folder you will find partuniverse/manage.py.
+Within the folder you will find a partuniverse folder.
+Change into it.
 Run this as following:

 	$ ./manage.py syncdb